How To Take Care Of A Majesty Palm: Potting Guide, Watering Queries and Other FAQs

 When you are selecting from a bunch of majesty palms in a nursery, you need to check the following points to gauge the plant’s health.

-Once you have your beautiful plant is delivered, it is time to learn how to take care of a majesty palm through our following care guide.
+Once your beautiful plant is delivered, it is time to learn how to take care of a majesty palm through our following palm care guide.

 Before we begin with our “Majesty Palm’s How to Care Guide,” you must know that proper nurturing of a majesty palm depends upon ample light, balanced soil, fertilizers, and several other factors.
 So, those searching “how often do you water majesty palms?” should make a note of these requirements as well for nurturing the plant to its optimum health.

 While majesty palms can adapt to medium light settings, they ideally require 4 to 6 hours of indirect bright light every day.
 If you plan to keep it indoors, choose a bright sunny spot like a patio or balcony or next to a sunny window.If you plan to plant them outdoors, choose a spot that does not receive direct sunlight as it can scorch the palm leaves.

 “How often do you water majesty palms?” is perhaps the most searched question on the internet when it comes to caring for a majesty palm.
 And rightly so, since maintaining the right moisture in the soil is the key to a happy and hearty plant.
 Majesty palm requires moist but not soggy soil.
 Therefore, neither should the soil go completely dry nor should you allow your plant to sit in water as it will rot the roots.
 Make sure that the pot you use for plotting has holes so that the excess water can drain out.